Liu Yong (Song dynasty): Tune patterns

 At least 127 kinds of tune patterns were used in Liu Yong's Ci, which were far more than other Ci poets at his stage.
 And even his works in the same tune patterns were not the same in format.
 They might not strictly follow the prescribed tune pattern and are slightly different in word counts and line divisions.
 What's more, Liu Yong invented some tune patterns and adventurously tried a lot of obscure tune patterns, which demonstrated his flexibility in creation.

 Themes

 Romantic themes

 The first most popular theme among early scholar-poets was "boudoir feelings."
 These themes, however, are frequently conveyed in a more ornate and dramatic way, thus separating sensuality from reality.
 Liu Yong's lyrics are unique in its genuineness and directness.
 Liu Yong's works are unique in their genuineness and directness.
-In the works designed for sing-song girls' performances, he tended to use highly vernacular expressions that truly and straightforwardly expressed a man's frailties.
-His living experiences in the brothels and his romantic relationships with sing-song girls not only helped him understand the lives and feelings of the women from the lower class, but also kept him up to date on the latest romantic Song Ci poetry.
+In the works designed for courtesan performances, he tended to use highly vernacular expressions that truly and straightforwardly expressed a man's frailties.
+His living experiences in the Qinglous(青楼) and his romantic relationships with courtesans not only helped him understand the lives and feelings of the women from the lower class, but also kept him up to date on the latest romantic Song Ci poetry.